Jump to topic

-There are 54 faculty members, five of whom are CAQed interventional radiologists.
+There are more than 50 faculty members, including at least five who are CAQed interventional radiologists.

 The first three years of the program provide a solid training experience in all subspecialties of diagnostic radiology, as well as three months in interventional radiology.
 In the final two years of training, the resident will embark on interventional radiology-specific training.
 This includes formal clinical and procedural training in the IR suite, as well as time in IR-specific clinics.
 In addition to a month in the intensive care unit, residents will rotate with clinical services that have a history of working closely with IR not only at Penn State Health Milton S. Hershey Medical Center, but also wherever a graduate chooses to practice.
 Upon completion of training, graduates will be prepared to enter the multi-faceted specialties of diagnostic and interventional radiology.
 Residents receive training in all aspects of the modern interventional radiology practice.